 In a similar way we can use the other visualization methods too.
-Another method to look at the distances between samples is for example looking at the result of (hierarchical) clustering.
-This is provided by the plotDendrogram function:

-For clarity purposes we only select 25 (random) samples.
-The different samples are labeled, also for clarity purposes, by numbers corresponding to the study they originate from instead of their full sample name.
+To illustrate the RLE plots we only select 25 (random) samples for clarity purposes.
 We can compare the merging without transformation (NONE) on the left and after using the COMBAT method on the right.

-To illustrate the RLE plots we again only select 25 samples.
-In this plot the samples are colored based on the study they originate from.
+In this plot we color the samples based on the study they originate from.